produdegr/homebridge-3em-energy-meter/README.md

 * "user" and "pass"   If your Shelly 3EM local web page is password protected specify "user" and "pass".
 * "timeout"           The http/get request timeout in msec.
 This timeout must the less than the "update_interval", default is 5000.
 * "update_interval"   The interval for pulling values in msec.
 Must be greater than "timeout" setting, default is 10000.
+* "use_pf"            Enables the Power Factor (pf) usage when calculating Total Ampere.
 * "debug_log"         Enables the debug logging of the plugin, default is false.
 * "serial"            This sets the published serialNumber of the accessory.
 It is required to use an unique serial for fakegato-history to work correctly.